RickyCaoCao/ProgrammingNotes/sql/sqlnotes.md

 # SQL Notes

+## DB Problems

+Missing Index
+Bad Schema
+Slow Connection
+Elastic Search

+‘EXPLAIN Command’
+  - key, ????

+ISNULL is function and functions cannot be used on column fields in MySQL

+Making temp tables are slow, try getting ID and then searching by ID When are temp tables made?
+	- UNION

+1. Avoid temp table
+2. Limit data that gets copied to table
+3. Avoid TEXT columns

+## Migration
+- Typically can use `ALTER` in `SQL` but that can't be done in real-time
+- Percona Toolkit to change schema in real-time (ptosc)
+	- Ruby gem
+	- only suitable for small tables

+## Distributing Database Load
+- load balancer = higher latency

 ### Primary and Foreign Keys

 Foreign key is a field that points to primary key in another table